Skip to content

 • NTP for UDP 123

-Services should be as narrow as possible.
-Any only makes sense if all protocols really must be allowed or if other controls are used deliberately.
+Services should be chosen as narrowly as possible.
+Any only makes sense if all protocols really have to be allowed or if you consciously work with other controls.

-Practical example: For normal web clients, a group with HTTP, HTTPS, DNS and NTP is often enough.
-For server access from the internet, only the actually published service is allowed.
+Practical example: For normal web clients, a group with HTTP, HTTPS, DNS and NTP is often sufficient.
+Only the actually published service is permitted for server access from the Internet.

 Match known users

-• different user groups need different internet permissions
+• different user groups get different internet rights

-• MFA, Captive Portal or SSO are already configured cleanly
+• MFA, Captive Portal or SSO are already properly set up

-Pitfall: If authentication does not work cleanly, the rule may not match.
-Traffic then falls through to a more general rule below or is dropped by the drop-all rule.
+Stumbling block: If authentication doesn’t work properly, the rule may not match.
+Then the traffic drops to a more general rule below or is dropped by the drop-all rule.

 Add exclusion

-With Add exclusion, traffic can be excluded from a rule.
-The firewall skips this rule only if all configured exclusion criteria match, and then checks the next rule.
+With Add exclusion traffic can be excluded from a rule.
+The firewall only skips this rule if all exclusion criteria set match and then checks the next rule.

 Exclusions can include Source zones, Source networks and devices, Destination zones, Destination networks and Services.

-Practical example: A general client internet rule uses web filtering.
-A specific update server should use a separate rule with different Security Features.
-That server can be excluded from the general rule.
+Practical example: A general client Internet rule uses web filters.
+However, a specific update server should run its own rule with other security features.
+Then you can exclude this server from the general rule.

 Exclusions are powerful, but they make rules harder to read.
-If a rule has many exceptions, a separate specific rule is often easier to understand.
+If a rule contains many exceptions, a separate specific rule is often more understandable.

 Create linked NAT rule

-For beginners this sounds convenient, but in practice standalone NAT rules are usually clearer.
-If a generic NAT rule already covers the same traffic cleanly, no additional Linked NAT Rule should be created.
+This sounds convenient for beginners, but in practice independent NAT rules are usually clearer.
+If a generic NAT rule already covers the same traffic, you should not create an additional linked NAT rule.

-For a normal client-to-internet rule, the default SNAT rule with MASQ is usually sufficient, as long as it is active and fits the rule base.
+For a normal client-to-Internet rule, the default SNAT rule with MASQ is usually sufficient, as long as it is active and fits the rule base correctly.
+Important: NAT does not allow traffic by itself.
+NAT translates addresses or ports.
+The appropriate firewall rule still decides whether traffic is allowed.

-More information: Understand NAT on Sophos Firewall: SNAT, DNAT, MASQ, PAT.
+More on this: Understanding NAT on Sophos Firewall: SNAT, DNAT, MASQ, PAT.

 Web filtering